vijayrami/Magelearn_OrderNote/README.md

 ### Add Order note textarea field to Magento one step checkout and Add/edit note from admin with AJAX

+### Features

+- Add new field (textarea) in checkout.
+- Add custom validation (text length) for this new field.
+- Add new column in sales order grid page at admin.
+- Display this note at sales order view page info at admin.
+- give option to Add/edit note from admin.
+- Save note with AJAX from admin.
+- On Front end sales order view page display note to customer.

 [![Checkout.png](https://i.postimg.cc/5tK8t8SH/Checkout.png)](https://postimg.cc/CZDRPBtY)

 [![Checkout.png](https://i.postimg.cc/SszVFZbQ/Checkout.png)](https://postimg.cc/62tCCfQF)